Frequently Asked Questions

 Long-term, Amplify GR is committed to creating, preserving and/or renovating housing options designated for low and moderate-income families.
 Specifically, Amplify GR has developed a three-prong housing strategy that:

-- Supports existing low- and moderate-income homeowners maintaining their homes through the Neighborhood Strong program in partnership with Home Repair Services.
+• Supports existing low- and moderate-income homeowners maintaining their homes through the Neighborhood Strong program in partnership with Home Repair Services.

-- Preserves and protects long-term affordability within existing residential neighborhoods through partnerships with ICCF and other housing nonprofits.
+• Preserves and protects long-term affordability within existing residential neighborhoods through partnerships with ICCF and other housing nonprofits.

-- Will develop new housing choices that have a broad mixture of affordability levels.
+• Will develop new housing choices that have a broad mixture of affordability levels.
 Specifically, Amplify GR is committed to ensuring that at least 60% of new units are protected as affordable for those making 60 percent or less of the Area’s Median Income.

 Yes, there will be expanded opportunities for homeownership and business ownership.
 Amplify GR is committed to creating spaces for 50+ new businesses, with hopes to ensure that business ownership is reflective of the communities we serve.

-In addition to strong neighborhood and resident partnerships, Amplify GR relies on generous donors to make its work possible.
+In addition to strong neighborhood and neighbor partnerships, Amplify GR relies on generous donors to make its work possible.
 Funding for Amplify GR comes from donations made by individuals and nonprofit groups, and have included partners like The Doug & Maria DeVos Foundation, CDV5 Foundation, and many others.

 The Amplify GR team is always looking for feedback and opportunities to connect with residents and community members.
 We truly want you to participate in this process and share your vision for the community.

 Neighborhood planning never stops, which is why we encourage residents to get involved.
-We’ve assembled a Resident Advisory Committee to ensure we are aligning with what community members want and need.
+We’ve assembled a Neighborhood Advisory Committee to ensure we are aligning with what community members want and need.
 If you’re interested in learning more, please stop by our office at 1480 Kalamazoo Ave.
 SE, give us a call at 616-279-3936 or attend one of our frequent community meetings.